 In late 2010, the Society for Health Psychology Board of Directors set up an Early Career Professionals Council (ECPC) “to promote and enhance the involvement of early career psychologists by providing a defined voice and presence within Division affairs.”

-The Council is composed of members who are within 10 years of completing their doctoral degrees and are engaged in establishing their professional careers.
+The Council is composed of ECP members (anyone who has received their terminal degree, and is within 10 years of having received their terminal degree.
 Council members work to promote the contributions and concerns of ECPCs in Society matters by (1) participation on relevant SfHP Councils and Committees and (2) promotion of training and professional development through programming at the Annual Meeting and other venues.

 Early Career Professionals Survey (2011)